Md. Shafiqul Islam (Sirajganj politician)

 Md.
 Shafiqul Islam (born 5 May 1952) is a Bangladesh Awami League politician and a Jatiya Sangsad member representing the Sirajganj-4 constituency.

 In 2018, he was elected unopposed to the chairmanship of Ullapara Upazila Parishad.
-He resigned the chairmanship in November 2023 to be nominated by the Awami League for the Sirajgang-4 seat in parliament again.
+He resigned the chairmanship in November 2023 to be nominated by the Awami League for the Sirajganj-4 seat in parliament again.
 He won the seat in the 2024 Bangladeshi general election.